Web-Dev-Script/Circumference-Calculator/README.md

 # Circumference-Calculator
-This small app claculates the circumference of a circle.
+This small app calculates the circumference of a circle.